-Open Enrollment is now closed.
-Unless you have a qualifying life event, your next opportunity to change your benefits and add or drop dependents from coverage will be fall 2020.
+Unless you have a qualifying life event, your next opportunity to change your benefits and add or drop dependents from coverage will be October 26 to November 13, 2020.

 Learn more about life events and how to Change Your Benefits

-California will drop the age 62 requirement for opposite-sex partners in January.
-You'll be able to enroll these previously ineligible partners and dependents during Open Enrollment for coverage in 2020.
+California has dropped the age 62 requirement for opposite-sex partners.
+You can now enroll these previously ineligible partners and dependents once you've registered with the state.

 We’re reducing the amount of materials we create for Open Enrollment, in support of the university’s Zero Waste 2030 initiative.
 We started by listening to your ideas from last year’s Open Enrollment exit survey.